ringraham117/LinkedLists/README.md

 # Linked Lists
-This program contains the fundamental functions for working with linked lists.
+This project contains the fundamental functions for working with linked lists and a function to reverse the list.